 "You should really be more careful…" Lucas sighs, resting his chin in his palm and peering at Claus from his spot in a nearby stool.
 He grins when his twin turns to return his gaze.
 "Too bad you're not a lefty.
 You're already bad at fixing stuff, you don't need to be any clumsier!"

 "Tch, clumsy?
 Who couldn't play catch because he got hit in the face four times, again?"
-The blond makes a flustered noise, then, a sort of choked sputter, and Claus calls it enough of a triumph.
-He leaves his seat, putting his white glove back on.
+The blonde makes a flustered noise, then, a sort of choked sputter, and Claus calls it enough of a triumph.
+He leaves his seat, putting his white glove back on, covering the metallic structure and disguising it into a very convincing semblance of a normal hand.
 "I'll go back before Ness comes looking."

 It's just past breakfast time, he's just left the kitchen and has just finished adjusting his glove when Ninten greets him, jumping down the last three steps of the stairs.
 Internally, he can't get over the convenience of the timing.
 "Morning."